xPoke-glitch/Unity-TicTacToe-AI-Minimax/README.md

 In order to play only the game, you can download the project and go to: **TIC_TAC_TOE_AI > Builds** and run the application: **TIC_TAC_TOE_AI.exe**

-In case if you will open it with Unity, you can directly test it in the Unity Editor or you can build it yourself.
+In case you will open it with Unity, you can directly test it in the Unity Editor or you can build it yourself.

 ## How to play